 There are four steps necessary to map the folder and then set the credentials so that you do not have to login again:

 - Map a folder to a SharePoint library

 - Add your login to the Credentials Manager

 Let us explore each step further so you can successfully map your SharePoint Online Library.

 Login to SharePoint using Internet Explorer

-Everyone’s favorite browser is probably something other than Internet Explorer these days.
-However, it still serves a purpose at least for what we need to do today and you must use Internet Explorer for this process to work.
+These days, everyone’s favorite browser is probably something other than Internet Explorer.
+However, it still serves a purpose.
+You must use Internet Explorer for this process to work.